 SOLOMON ISLANDS: Tier 2 Watch List

-The Solomon Islands is a source, transit, and destination country for local and Southeast Asian men and women subjected to forced labor and forced prostitution, and local children subjected to sex and labor trafficking.
-Women from China, Indonesia, Malaysia, and the Philippines are recruited for legitimate work, some paying large sums of money in recruitment fees, and upon arrival, are forced into prostitution.
-Men from Indonesia and Malaysia are recruited to work in logging and mining industries and some are subsequently subjected to forced labor in industrial camps.
-Fishing crew members from Indonesia, the Philippines, Vietnam, Sri Lanka, the Democratic People’s Republic of Korea, and Fiji have reported situations indicative of human trafficking, including non-payment of wages, severe living conditions, violence, and limited food supply on Taiwan-flagged fishing vessels in the Solomon Islands’ territorial waters and ports.
+The Solomon Islands is a source, transit, and destination country for local and Southeast Asian men and women subjected to forced labor and forced prostitution.
+Women from China, Indonesia, Malaysia, and the Philippines are recruited for legitimate work, some paying large sums of money in recruitment fees, and upon arrival are forced into prostitution.
+Men from Indonesia and Malaysia are recruited to work in logging and mining industries and may subsequently be subjected to forced labor in industrial camps.
+Fishing crew members from Indonesia, the Philippines, Vietnam, Sri Lanka, North Korea, and Fiji have reported indicators of human trafficking, including severe living conditions, violence, limited food supply, and nonpayment of wages on Taiwanese-flagged fishing vessels in Solomon Islands’ territorial waters and ports.

-Local children are subjected to sex trafficking and forced labor within the country, sometimes in exchange for money or fish, particularly near foreign logging camps, on foreign and local commercial fishing vessels, and at hotels and entertainment establishments.
-Some parents receive payments for sending young women and girls into forced marriages with foreign workers at logging and mining companies; some of them are exploited in domestic servitude and prostitution.
-Local boys and girls are put up for “informal adoption” by their families in order to pay off debts; some are subjected to sexual servitude by the adopted family or guardians, or forced labor as domestic servants.
+Local children are subjected to prostitution and forced labor within the country.
+Children are subjected to prostitution, sometimes in exchange for money or fish, particularly near foreign logging camps, on foreign and local commercial fishing vessels, and at hotels and entertainment establishments.
+Some parents sell their children to foreign workers at logging and mining companies for marriage; some of these girls are later forced into domestic servitude and prostitution.
+Local boys and girls are put up for “informal adoption” by their families in order to pay off debts; some are subsequently subjected to sexual servitude by the adopted family or guardians, or forced labor as domestic servants.
 Boys are forced to work as domestic servants and cooks in logging camps.

-The Government of the Solomon Islands does not fully meet the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
-During the reporting period, the government finalized and published guidelines on the identification, referral, and treatment of transnational trafficking victims, and it allocated funding for implementation of activities outlined in the 2015-2020 national action plan on human trafficking and people smuggling.
-Authorities identified 15 foreign labor trafficking victims and referred them to organizations to receive temporary shelter.
-Despite these measures, the government did not demonstrate overall increasing anti-trafficking efforts compared to the previous reporting period; therefore, Solomon Islands is placed on Tier 2 Watch List for a fourth consecutive year.
-Per the Trafficking Victims Protection Act, Solomon Islands was granted a waiver from an otherwise required downgrade to Tier 3 because its government has devoted sufficient resources to a written plan that, if implemented, would constitute significant efforts to meet the minimum standards.
-The government did not provide additional services for trafficking victims or prosecute or convict any traffickers.
-Authorities did not make efforts to identify victims or investigate cases involving internal trafficking offenses or the forced prostitution of foreign women.
+The Government of the Solomon Islands does not fully comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
+Despite these measures, the government did not demonstrate overall increasing anti-trafficking efforts compared to the previous reporting period; therefore, Solomon Islands is placed on Tier 2 Watch List for a third consecutive year.
+Solomon Islands was granted a waiver from an otherwise required downgrade to Tier 3 because its government has a written plan that, if implemented, would constitute making significant efforts to bring itself into compliance with the minimum standards for the elimination of trafficking and it has committed to devoting sufficient resources to implement that plan.
+During the reporting period, the government gazetted implementing regulations for the 2012 Immigration Act, which prohibits transnational forms of trafficking, and conducted multiagency team inspections at logging and fisheries sites to detect the presence of trafficking.
+The government, however, did not prosecute suspected traffickers or identify and protect trafficking victims.
+The government also did not allocate funding for national anti-trafficking efforts.

 RECOMMENDATIONS FOR THE SOLOMON ISLANDS:

-The government demonstrated limited progress in anti-trafficking law enforcement efforts, but did not prosecute or convict any traffickers.
-The immigration act prohibits and punishes transnational forms of trafficking in persons and prescribes a penalty of up to five years’ imprisonment or a fine of up to 45,000 penalty units ($5,700), or both for the trafficking of adults; it prescribes a penalty of up to 10 years’ imprisonment or a fine of up to 90,000 penalty units ($111,500), or both for the trafficking of children.
-These penalties are not sufficiently stringent, due to the option of paying a fine, and are not commensurate with penalties for other serious offenses, such as rape.
-The law also prohibits and punishes the withholding of travel or identity documents for the purpose of facilitating human trafficking; the penalty is imprisonment not exceeding two years, a fine of up to 20,000 penalty units ($2,500), or both.
-During the reporting period, the Ministry of Justice and Legal Affairs Commission updated a draft amendment to the penal code (Sexual Offenses Bill) that, if approved, would define and prohibit some forms of internal trafficking and prescribe sufficiently stringent penalties.
+The government demonstrated limited progress in anti-trafficking law enforcement efforts.
+It gazetted implementing regulations for the immigration act, which prohibits and punishes transnational forms of trafficking in persons and prescribes a penalty of up to five years’ imprisonment or a fine up to 45,000 penalty units ($6,700), or both for the trafficking of adults; and a penalty of up to 10 years’ imprisonment or a fine up to 90,000 penalty units ($13,300), or both for the trafficking of children.
+These penalties are not sufficiently stringent, due to the option of paying a fine.
+The law also prohibits and punishes the withholding of travel or identity documents for the purpose of facilitating human trafficking; the penalty is imprisonment not exceeding two years, a fine up to 20,000 penalty units ($2,960), or both penalties.
+The law protects trafficking victims from prosecution for crimes committed as a result of being subjected to trafficking, such as illegal entry into the country, illegal residency or procurement, or possession of a false identification document.
+During the reporting year, the Ministry of Justice and Legal Affairs, recognizing the deficiency of the trafficking provisions in the immigration act, submitted a new draft law, which was approved by the cabinet.
+The parliament was expected to review the draft law in early 2015.